by ProcureDeskLast Updated : Feb-21-2019

 In the first case, the common reason we hear from vendors is that they never received the order or the order was delivered to someone email’s box and they are no more with the company.

-This can be easily resolved by ensuring that you have a vendor acknowledgment process whereby it is mandatory for vendors to acknowledge that they have received the order and they can deliver what is requested and by the requested date.
+This can be easily resolved by ensuring that you have a vendor acknowledgment process whereby it is mandatory for vendors to acknowledge that they have received the order.
+They can deliver what is requested and by the requested date.

 A purchasing system can streamline this process and ensure the deliverability of the orders.